SaierLaboratory/TCDBtools/manuals/famXpander.md

 at the end only once; and **3)** famXpander can extract either the full sequence of the top hits or just the aligned regions.

+## How to cite this program
+If you find this program useful, please cite the paper:

+  * Medrano-Soto A, Moreno-Hagelsieb G, McLaughlin D, Ye ZS, Hendargo KJ, Saier MH Jr. _Bioinformatic characterization of the Anoctamin Superfamily of Ca2+-activated ion channels and lipid scramblases._  2018.
+PLoS One. **13**(3):e0192851  **PMID:** [29579047](https://www.ncbi.nlm.nih.gov/pubmed/?term=29579047)

 ## Dependencies
 The following programs need to be available in your path for this program to run properly: